Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Life Cycles.md

 **Perpex blocks with specimens of frogs and bees from different lifecycle stages.** - Ever wondered what happened to a creature between it being an egg and an adult?
 Look at our life cycles collection for Bees and Frogs and see for yourself!

-Last initially checked on 2023-02-05 by Chiara Delpiano Cordeiro and double-checked on 2023-02-06 by Margaret Johncock (mllyj2@cam.ac.uk).
+Last initially checked on 2024-02-16 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2023-02-06 by Margaret Johncock (mllyj2@cam.ac.uk).

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->